 mvn jbake:inline so you can view the website locally at http://localhost:8080

-Once the site looks good, commit your changes and merge them into the asf_site branch.
+Once the site looks good, commit your changes to the asf_site branch.

 git commit -m "my wonderful changes" .